TeamOrion/Documentation/Building for other devices.md

 Initiate the Orion repo. this will set up repo tool :

-repo init -u git://github.com/TeamOrion/platform_manifest.git -b 6.0.1
+repo init -u git://github.com/TeamOrion/platform_manifest.git -b n

 To add device specifics, do the following: